tompazourek/BindingRedirectR/readme.md

 # BindingRedirectR

-A tool to examine binding redirects.
+A tool to examine binding redirects, proof of concept (pre-alpha).

 ## Run